krishnr/Free-The-Prisoners/README.md

 ## How to run the app

-1. Either clone this repo to your computer by running `git clone https://github.com/krishnr/Free-The-Prisoners.git` or download it as a zip [here](https://github.com/krishnr/Free-The-Prisoners/archive/master.zip)
+1. Either clone this repo to your computer by running `git clone https://github.com/krishnr/Free-The-Prisoners.git` or download it as a zip [here](https://github.com/krishnr/Free-The-Prisoners/archive/master.zip).
+2. Ensure you have [Node](http://nodejs.org/) installed.
+Then run `npm install` to get all the necessary packages.
-2. Run the app by running `node index.js` and heading to `localhost:3000` on your browser (Chrome only)
+3. Run the app by running `node index.js` and heading to `localhost:3000` on your browser (Chrome only)
-3. On the index page, click the "Voice Inputter" button once and the "Prisoner" button 4 times to set the problem up.
+4. On the index page, click the "Voice Inputter" button once and the "Prisoner" button 4 times to set the problem up.
-4. Head to the voice inputter page you just opened, and speak out your instructions (after accepting microphone permissions).
+5. Head to the voice inputter page you just opened, and speak out your instructions (after accepting microphone permissions).
-5. Go through the prisoner pages to see whose turn it is to press the button.
+6. Go through the prisoner pages to see whose turn it is to press the button.
 Repeat until the prisoners are free.

 ## The Problem
 Let’s start off with the wacky problem: